Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 The certificate must be issued correctly to be valid

-It is possible for the certificate to be issued electronically, if the country outside the EU issues the certificate and submits it via TRACES with an electronic signature.
-In order for the certificate to be used for the trip, it needs to be available in the TRACES system.
+It is possible for the certificate to be issued electronically, if the country outside the EU issues the certificate and submits it via TRACES.NT with an electronic signature.
+In order for the certificate to be used for the trip, it needs to be available in the TRACES.NT system.
 Right now only a few countries in this group offer this opportunity, those are Iceland and Canada.

-The veterinary certificate is valid for 10 days for transport to Sweden from the date it was issued.
+The health certificate is valid for 10 days for transport to Sweden from the date it was issued.